tweag/haskell-training/material/domain.md

 ---

-Code in the `IO` context is by nature imperative.
+Code in the `IO` context is by nature impure.
+As a result, the order in which operations are executed matters, just like in imperative languages.
 Haskell has a special notation to write sequential code, introduced by the [`do` keyword](https://en.m.wikibooks.org/wiki/Haskell/Simple_input_and_output)

 ```haskell
 foo :: a -> IO b